quanquansu/quanquansu.github.io/about.md

 </p>

 <p>
-  Outside of academics and tech, I enjoy playing tennis ⚽️, exploring jazz music 🎷, and doing street photography 📷 during my travels.
+  Outside of academics and tech, I enjoy playing soccer ⚽️, exploring jazz music 🎷, and doing street photography 📷 during my travels.
   I'm always up for a late-night coding session with some good music in the background, and I value collaboration and curiosity above all.
 </p>